josephhilby/HackPlusPlus/README.md

 1. Determine the instruction:
    - `a_instruction` - load an address into the A Register
    - `c_instruction` - perform a computation
-2. Map the given instructions mnemonics such that:
+2. Map the given instructions mnemonics to binary, such that:
    - `a_instruction` - `value` is mapped to a binary address
    - `c_instruction` - `comp`, `dest`, `jump` is mapped to a binary instruction